stefankoppier/openapi-validator/README.md

 ### Quantifier Rules

 ### Preconditions
 There is support for preconditions.
-The general precondition `given` applies a given rule only if the predicate is true.
+The general precondition `given` validates a given rule only if the predicate is true.
 For example
 ```kotlin
 openAPI {